 A doctor will help to diagnose the type of disorder that the patient is experiencing.
 Other types of common eating disorders are anorexia nervosa where a person will try to keep their weight at a minimum through refraining from food or over-exercise and bulimia which involves binge eating and then making yourself sick to bring all of the food back up or using laxatives to excrete the food from the body as soon as possible.

-Impact of binge eating
+VIDEO Impact of binge eating

 Eating disorders are dangerous to the health of a person suffering from a condition.
 Overeating can cause physical changes in a different way to disorders where a patient may under-eat and malnourish their body.
 The patient can start to gain considerable weight from the extra calories consumed.